-ED is very common after major pelvic surgery or radiation, including treatments for prostate or bladder cancers.
-It is the most common side effect of prostate cancer surgery and radiation treatments.
-The nerves that drive erection, called cavernous nerve bundles, are located immediately next to the prostate gland (See Figure 2).
-During a radical prostatectomy (RP, an operation for prostate cancer) these nerves may be injured.
-This typically causes ED that is, in many cases, at least partially permanent.
-Because the prostate makes most of the fluid in semen, patients who have had RP do not experience ejaculation.
+ED is very common after major pelvic surgery or radiation, including treatments for prostate or bladder diseases.
+The nerves that drive erection, called cavernous nerve bundles, are located immediately next to the prostate gland.
+During a radical prostatectomy (RP, an operation for prostate cancer) these nerves may be injured by being cut or separated from the prostate.
+This may cause temporary or permanent ED.
+Because the prostate makes most of the fluid in semen, men who have had RP do not experience ejaculation.
 Radiation to the prostate, the bladder or rectum can also damage the cavernous nerves and lead to problems with erections and ejaculation.
-These effects tend not to be immediate but often manifest within a few years after treatment is completed.
 Although ED and absence of ejaculation are common after RP or prostate radiation, sexual desire and the ability to achieve orgasm are still possible.